zemirco/nodejs-pdf-docs/markdown/stream.markdown

 Call the callback function only when the current chunk is completely consumed.
 Note that there may or may not be output as a result of any particular input chunk.
-If you supply as the second argument to the it will be passed to push method, in other words the following are
+If you supply a data chunk as the second argument to the callback function it will be passed to push method, in other words the following are equivalent:
-equivalent:

 ```javascript
 transform.prototype._transform = function (data, encoding, callback) {